sebinseban/km44besd06/README.md

 Display menu with choices :

-        1) check AvailableStock
+        1. Check AvailableStock

-        2) Purchase new items  : maximum limit should be 500, if more than that, tell "Cant be purchased this time"
+        2. Purchase new items  : maximum limit should be 500, if more than that, tell "Cant be purchased this time"

-        3) Sell items : this should be continuous as long as the user wants to continue.
+        3. Sell items : this should be continuous as long as the user wants to continue.

-        4)Program should stop when the user wants to quit.
+        4. Program should stop when the user wants to quit.

 **USE THIS TABLE TO UNDERSTAND STORAGE CLASSES**